ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     The WWID is included in the device name that the multipath creates.
 The WWID should be used by your application.

-   - Example output of an incorrect configuration.
-The`/dev/mapper` disk does not exist.
+   - The following example output shows incorrect configuration.
+The `/dev/mapper` disk does not exist.

     ```zsh
     root@server:~# fdisk -l | grep Disk